EricGomesGregory/TDW-GameplayTest/Documents/Architecture.md

 - GameplayAbility derived class
 - Abstract base class for all project gameplay abilities
 - Defines how abilities are triggered (InputTrigger, InputHeld, or OnSpawn)

+**UTDWGameplayAbility_Emanation**
+- TDWGameplayAbility derived class
+- Passive ability
+- Holds logic to detect actors in a radius, except for the avatar actor that is the center of the emanation.
+- Applies a list of *GameplayEffects* to characters in a radius centered around the avatar actor of the ability

 ### Attributes